The footprint of gas transport

 - 2050: our infrastructure will be fully CO2-neutral from 2050.

-To guarantee that we take the environment into account in relevant business processes, we have set up our environmental management system in accordance with the internationally accepted standard, ISO 14001.
-To ensure compliance with this standard, our management system is checked annually by an external auditing agency.
-In 2017, the recertification of the ISO 14001:2015 led to a positive result.
+To guarantee that we take the environment into account in relevant business processes, we have set up our environmental management system in accordance with the international standard, ISO 14001.
+To ensure compliance with this standard, our environmental management system in the Netherlands is checked annually by an external auditing agency.
+In 2018, the external audit of the ISO 14001:2015 resulted in the certificate being renewed.

 Measures to reduce the footprint